BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

 Flask is a backend web framework written in Python.
 Unlike Django, flask is easy to set up and get started with as a beginner.
 In this section, I will show you how you can create a simple Hello World web application in Flask.

-- First step, create a new folder and open it in Visual Studio Code.
+- First, create a new folder and open it in Visual Studio Code.
 Once in Visual Studio, follow the steps below:
     - Create a virtual environment. `venv` is a python module that enables you to **create isolated Python environments that their own copy of python and python libraries**.
 This allows you to work on multiple projects at the same time.
 To create a virtual environment, type in the command below in your terminal.

     ```bash